Haskeeb265/obsidian-vault/1 - Rough Notes/What are LLMs.md

 - In a user prompt, not every word holds the same importance.
 - In the sentence, **The capital of Pakistan is**, **capital** and **Pakistan** holds the most meaning; Subtly indicating towards the context of the original prompt.
 - The process is identifying the most relevant words to produce the next token.
+- One of the features that LLMs are being pushed towards is higher and higher **context length** which would allow the LLMs to